Transurethral resection of the prostate: Types of TURP

 A 2019 Cochrane review of 59 studies including 8924 men with BPH urinary symptoms found that bipolar and monopolar TURP probably result in comparable improvements in urinary symptoms, as well as in similar erectile function, incidence of urinary incontinence and need for retreatment.
 Bipolar surgery likely reduces the risk of TUR syndrome and the need for blood transfusion.

 Another transurethral method utilizes laser energy to remove tissue.
 With laser prostate surgery a fiber optic cable pushed through the urethra is used to transmit lasers such as holmium-Nd:YAG high-powered "red" or potassium titanyl phosphate (KTP) "green" to vaporize the adenoma.
 More recently the KTP laser has been supplanted by a higher power laser source based on a lithium triborate crystal, though it is still commonly referred to as a "Greenlight" or KTP procedure.
 The specific advantages of utilizing laser energy rather than a traditional electrosurgical TURP is a decrease in the relative blood loss, elimination of the risk of post-TURP hyponatremia (TUR syndrome), the ability to treat larger glands, as well as treating patients who are actively being treated with anticoagulation therapy for unrelated diagnosis.

+A further transurethal method utilizes a robotically-controlled waterjet to remove prostate tissue.
+Visualization is provided by a combination of cystoscope and transrectal ultrasound methods.
+This procedure claims risk reduction advantages as a result of being heat free.